jrasell/sherpa/docs/guides/autoscaler.md

-# Sherpa AutoScaler Guide
+# Sherpa AutoScaler

-Sherpa can run using an internal autoscaler which uses Nomad job resource utilization stats to determine whether a group is eligible for scaling.
-The autoscaler will iterate stored policies, performing calculations to figure out each job group CPU and memory consummation.
-If consumption is above 80% or below 20%, Sherpa will request scaling of the job group as long as the scaling policies limits are not violated.
+The Sherpa internal autoscaler iterates through stored scaling policies and performs decisions based on the configured checks.
+The autoscaler will calculate a decision for every enabled checks, eventually consolidating these into a single final decision.
+If there are two checks for a job group which request a scale out and scale in activity, the scale out will always take priority.